2021 Moldovan parliamentary election: Results

+Results of the election, showing vote strength by commune.

 The Party of Action and Solidarity (PAS) received 52.80% of the vote and won an absolute majority in parliament, taking 63 of the 101 seats, an increase of 48.
 President of Moldova Maia Sandu stated after the election: "I hope that today is the end of a hard era for Moldova, I hope today is the end of the reign of thieves over Moldova."

 The Electoral Bloc of Communists and Socialists (BECS) won 32 seats, a loss of three compared to the previous elections.
 President of the Party of Socialists (PSRM) Igor Dodon stated after the election: "I appeal to the future deputies of the new parliament, we must not allow a new political crisis in Moldova.
 It would be nice to have a period of political stability."

 The Șor Party (ȘP) became the third and smallest one with parliamentary representation, obtaining six seats with 5.74% of the vote and thereby conserving its parliamentary status from the previous legislature.

 On 23 July, the Constitutional Court of Moldova confirmed the results of the election.